 If you decide not to use the north valet, signage will direct you to either stay in the left lane and use the self-parking garage, or to take a right, which will allow you to use the Mirage’s main valet area.

-Mirage Hotel and Casino Address and Phone Number
+Mirage Hotel and Casino Address, Phone Number & Website

 Las Vegas, Nevada 89109

 Phone: (702) 791-7111